 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.

-The cookies on our website have been categories based on the guidelines found in the ICC UK Cookie guide.
-We use the following categories:
+The cookies on our website are categorised based on the guidelines found in the ICC UK Cookie guide.
+We do/do not use the following:

 These cookies are essential to enable you to move around our websites and use their features.
 Without these cookies, services like online appointment booking cannot be provided.